Analysis Overview

 range_of_data_to_plot = 1:acclim_end;

-4. Plot the data that has been parsed based on condition.
+4. Plot the condition-parsed data

-Explanation of the different functions used to combine data.
+Explanation of the different functions used to combine data

 combine_data_one_cohort